What to Do When a Pet Dies

-Pets are often play a huge role in a family and are often considered family members, so it is completely natural to want to pay special tribute when they pass.
-Memorializing your pet allows you to play an active role in mourning your pet, while honoring and sharing the impact your pet has had on you, your family, and your friends.
+Pets often play a significant role in a family and are often considered family members, so it is completely natural to want to pay special tribute when they die.
+Memorializing your pet allows you to play an active role in mourning your pet while honoring and sharing the impact your pet has had on you, your family, and your friends.
 Below are some suggestions for pet owners and their families to help remember their beloved pets and process their grief:

 - Write an obituary for the pet – There is a good chance that anyone of importance in your life has also built a relationship with your pet.
-For this reason, many people find great comfort in writing an obituary for a pet, most commonly on social media, such as making a post on Facebook or Instagram.
+For this reason, many people find great comfort in writing an obituary when a pet dies, most commonly on social media, such as making a post on Facebook or Instagram.
 Most pet obituaries include:

 - A photo